keilka1/AngularProjects/my-editor/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7.

+This project is an Angular application that functions as a WYSIWYG editor that can be run on a desktop or online.
+It also demonstrates the use of Electron to make desktop applications and the Angular library ngx-wig.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.